Nafrees9893/Line-follower-with-A.Uno/README.md

 Code

-Your full sketch is in src/line_follower.ino (or line_follower.ino at repo root).
+Your full sketch is in .
 Key constants:

 #define OBSTACLE_THRESHOLD 100   // cm
 #define MOTOR_SPEED 180          // 0..255